What's in the box?

 You might have noticed the 14 speed Rohloff has a large number of gears for its range compared to a three speed (i.e. 14:526 compared to 3:175).
 This is because the 14 gears in the Rohloff are closely spaced and those in the three speed are spread much further apart.
 Large gaps are undesirable because the rider may sometimes find one gear too low and the next one up too high.
 Having said that, it is worth keeping in mind that millions of cyclists the world over use three speeds every day without giving such things a thought.

-The Rohloff may be impressive, but for most transport cyclists a humble three speed is probably sufficient.
+So how many gears do you need?
+Well, the Rohloff, with its 14 speeds may be impressive, but for most transport cyclists a humble three speed is probably sufficient.
 For those of us in hilly country an eight speed may be the ticket.
-And whatever the number of gears, they are easy to use, as they are in numerical sequence from bottom to top, with no chopping and changing with front and rear derailleurs.
+And whatever the number of gears, they are easy to use, as they are in numerical sequence from bottom to top, with no chopping and changing as there is with derailleurs.

 Efficiency: Internal gear hubs vs derailleurs